 Special Educational Needs and Disabilities (SEND)

-Welcome to our page of information for parents and carers of students with Special Educational Needs and Disabilities (SEND).
-We have a dedicated team of Teaching Assistants which provides additional support to the students with SEN and disabilities.
+Welcome to our SEND page, full of information about our offer for students with Special Educational Needs and Disabilities.
+We have a dedicated team of Teaching Assistants who work with our students to help them enjoy learning and succeed in their studies.

-- ensuring teachers to offer a choice of tasks in their lessons to meet the range of abilities in their class
+- helping teachers to offer their students a choice of tasks (so that lessons are suitable for the range of abilities in their class)

 - providing in-class support to students

-- individual or group interventions to support them with a specific topic
+- individual or group interventions to support students with a specific topic

-We aim to provide each SEND student with a key staff member who can act as the main link for that student and their parents/carers.
+For each student with Special Educational Needs or Disabilities, we pair them with a key staff member who can act as the main link for that student and their parents/carers.
 We listen to the student’s and parent’s wishes when planning support.